 - Athletes may use any stroke to propel themselves through the water.
 They may also tread water or float.
 Athletes are allowed to push off the ground at the beginning and the end of every swim lap;

-b.)
-Athletes must follow the prescribed swim course;
+- Athletes must follow the prescribed swim course;

 - Athletes may stand on the bottom or rest by holding an inanimate object, such as a buoy or stationary boat;

 - In an emergency, an athlete should raise an arm overhead and call for assistance.
 Once official assistance is rendered, the athlete must retire from the competition

-a.)
-An athlete is not permitted to: (i) Block other athletes; (ii) Cycle with a bare torso; (iii) Make forward progress without being in possession of the bike.
+- Make forward progress without being in possession of the bike.

-b.)
-Dangerous Behaviour: (i) Athletes must obey the specific traffic regulations for the event, unless a Technical Official advises otherwise; (ii) Athletes leaving the field of play for safety reasons have to return to it without gaining any advantage.
+- Athletes leaving the field of play for safety reasons have to return to it without gaining any advantage.
 If advantage is gained due to this action, the athlete will receive a time penalty to be served in Transition Area for Age Groupers and at the run penalty box for everyone else.

-c.)
-Handlebars: Only handlebars and clip-on bars not extending beyond the leading edge of the front wheel will be permitted.
+- Handlebars: Only handlebars and clip-on bars not extending beyond the leading edge of the front wheel will be permitted.
 Clip-on bars in two pieces do not need to be bridged.
 All tube ends have to be plugged.

-The helmet must be securely fastened at all times and any garment worn underneath must not affect the fit when the athlete is in possession of the bike, which means from the time they remove their bike from the rack at the start of the bike leg, until after they have placed their bike on the rack at the finish of the bike leg;
+- Helmets: The helmet must be securely fastened at all times and any garment worn underneath must not affect the fit when the athlete is in possession of the bike, which means from the time they remove their bike from the rack at the start of the bike leg, until after they have placed their bike on the rack at the finish of the bike leg;

-f.)
-Drafting: In age group non drafting events it is forbidden to cycle close behind another competitor in order to gain a benefit from the reduced wind resistance or drag.
+- Drafting: In age group non drafting events it is forbidden to cycle close behind another competitor in order to gain a benefit from the reduced wind resistance or drag.
 Age Group bicycle draft zone: the bicycle draft zone will be 10 meters long measured from the leading edge of the front wheel.
 An athlete may enter the draft zone of another athlete, but must be seen to be progressing through that zone.
 A maximum of 20 seconds will be allowed to pass through the zone of another athlete.